 In a September 2023 WDNR field visit to inspect and re-evaluate DSA, Site #1, WDNR staff observed some silt deposits but observed much more area that was unaffected and still exhibited habitat quality that should be preserved and continue to be designated as a sensitive area.

-Proposed dredging would remove shallow water environments within DSA Site #1 that are an established over-wintering location for protected trumpeter swans.
-Dredging also would damage or destroy critical habitat within DSA Site #1 where other endangered, protected or of special concern species live year round.
+Dredging or an over-Winter drawdown would damage or destroy critical habitat within DSA Site #1 where endangered, protected or of special concern species live year round.

 Arsenic is a toxic chemical that does not break down, but remains "safe" only so long as it remains embedded in undisturbed sediments.